sroberts/sroberts.github.io/_posts/2015-02-20-maltego-transforms-for-the-lazy.md

 ### [TDS & Remote Transforms](http://www.paterva.com/web6/products/servers.php)

 I have no idea?
 I don't have a TDS aside from the public one.
 If I was working with a bigger team, all using Maltego, I'd invest in one but for now my experience is too limited to speak to them.
 They make it easy for everyone to work off a unified set of transforms & packages, ease the need to manually setup lots of Maltego instances, and centralize credentials and API keys.
 Paterva provided [a great site to help developers make the most of remote transforms](http://www.paterva.com/web6/documentation/developer-tds.php).
+I can say I do use the public TDS hosted transforms for [PassiveTotal](http://www.passivetotal.com/) and they were easy to setup, wickedly fast, and highly useful.

+### Transform Hub

+## Conclusion
+Is this the absolute best way to build transforms?
+Probably not, but I did name this _Maltego Transforms for the Lazy_.
+This is a great way to prototype new transforms and go from 0 to walking as efficently as possible.
+I've just started writing transforms and I'm already having success pulling data into Maltego I'd have never imagined.
+So go for it, and share what you build, there's a lot to build on.

 ## Useful Links